Sustainable-Landscapes-Group/Sustainable-Landscapes-Group.github.io/index.md

 The UQ Library provides training for students across a range of topics, see the current list of training [here](https://web.library.uq.edu.au/library-services/training).

-### Computer Resources and Software

-#### Server

-### HPC

-### Writing Resources

-### Data Management, Collaboration Tools, and Reproducibility

-#### RDM

-UQ provides a collaborative, safe, and secure large-storage system called the [Research Data Manager](https://research.uq.edu.au/rmbt/uqrdm) (RDM).
-The RDM is an integrated data management system covering the entire research data lifecycle.
-The RDM provides initial storage of 1-TB per project, with options to increase storage if needed.
-Students and staff can create as many projects in the RDM as needed and can access these folders from the 'R' network drive on UQ-owned computers.
-More information about the features of the RDM can be found [here](https://guides.library.uq.edu.au/for-researchers/uq-research-data-manager/about).
-Everyone in the group should be using the RDM for managing data for their projects.

-#### LabArchives
-#### Github
-#### GoogleDocs/Paperpile/Auto-Latex Equations
-#### Trello
-#### Pre-registration
-#### Data archiving

 ### Mental Health and Well-being

 UQ provides a number of student and staff resources for mental health, including free sessions with mental health counsellors.
 Students have access to 10 free counselling sessions each year, including face-to-face and online support.
 For more information about this student service, click [here](https://my.uq.edu.au/information-and-services/student-support/health-and-wellbeing/mental-health-and-emotional-support/counselling).
 Staff have access to mental health services via the Employee Assistance Program, with up to 6 counselling sessions from a third-party provider, BeneStar.
 For more information about this service click [here](https://staff.uq.edu.au/information-and-services/health-safety-wellbeing/mental-health/eap).

 The School of Earth and Environmental Science (SEES) also has a Mental Health and Well-being Working Group, which is focused on providing resources and activities to maximise mental health and well-being of SEES students and staff.
 For example, the working group leads a monthly social sporting event at UQ (e.g., soccer, frisbee, volleyball) on the last Wednesday of every month.
 They also provide sporting equipment and board games.
-For more information about the working group, contact Eve McDonald-Madden [e.mcdonaldmadden@uq.edu.au](mailto:e.mcdonaldmadden@uq.edu.au).
+For more information about the working group, contact Eve McDonald-Madden at [e.mcdonaldmadden@uq.edu.au](mailto:e.mcdonaldmadden@uq.edu.au).

+### Animal and Human Ethics

+If you are working directly with animals or human then it is likely the you will need animal or human ethics approval.
+Details of applying for animal or human ethics at UQ can be found [here](https://research.uq.edu.au/research-support/ethics-integrity-and-compliance/).

+### Data Management, Reproducibility, and Collaboration Tools

+#### Open Science

+In this group we aim to follow the principles of open science where the science we undertake is transparent and repeatable.
+For some information on these principles see the [Centre for Open Science](https://www.cos.io/)

+#### Research Data Manager

+UQ provides a collaborative, safe, and secure large-storage system called the [Research Data Manager](https://research.uq.edu.au/rmbt/uqrdm) (RDM).
+The RDM is an integrated data management system covering the entire research data lifecycle.
+The RDM provides initial storage of 1-TB per project, with options to increase storage if needed.
+Students and staff can create as many projects in the RDM as needed and can access these folders from the 'R' network drive on UQ-owned computers.
+More information about the features of the RDM can be found [here](https://guides.library.uq.edu.au/for-researchers/uq-research-data-manager/about).
+Everyone in the group should be using the RDM for managing data for their projects.

+#### GitHub

+We use [GitHub](https://github.com/) to manage, track version control, and share our analysis code.
+All members of the group should have a GitHub account and use it to develop and share the scripts/code for their analyses so that it is transparent and repeatable.

+#### Data Archiving

+Members of the group should make data used for publications available in online repositories unless there are restrictions on allowing that (e.g., when a data license or ethical reasons do not permit it).
+The most convenient place to archive data is via [UQ eSpace](https://espace.library.uq.edu.au/) and there are convenient tools to do that via the RDM as explained [here](https://guides.library.uq.edu.au/publish-a-dataset-with-uqrdm-and-uq-espace).

+#### Google Docs

+As a group we are increasingly using tools such as Google Docs in [Google Drive](https://drive.google.com/) to collaboratively work on papers and other documents together.
+The advantage of this is that multiple people can works simultaneously on papers and speeds up the collaboration process.
+With new add-on tools for Google Docs such as [Paperpile](https://paperpile.com/) for citing literature and [Auto-Latex Equations](https://sites.google.com/site/autolatexequations/home) for mathematical notation these tools are becoming increasingly easy to use for the entire paper writing process.

+#### LabArchives

+When creating a UQ RDM record you can also ask to create a LabArchives record.
+[LabArchives](https://www.labarchives.com/) provides an web-based application for documenting your project and is an excellent resource for transparency and documentation with mechanisms for sharing with other members of the project.
+We recommend members of the group to utilise this or similar resources where possible.

+#### Trello

+For some projects tools for project management may be useful.
+One useful tool that members of the group have use is [Trello](https://trello.com/en) as it is simple, easy to use, and free.
+However, there other similar tools out there.

+### Computational Resources and Software

+#### Servers

+#### High Performance Computing Centre (HPC)

+#### Software

 ### Other Resources

 Presentation and infographic tools: The UQ Library has summarised resources for creating and displaying presentations and infographics, with information on free training.
 More information can be found [here](https://web.library.uq.edu.au/research-tools-techniques/digital-essentials/choosing-the-right-tool/presenting-and-infographic-tools).

+Writing resources: